-Restructuring As we discussed above, we are implementing a re-engineering plan to drive operational efficiency throughout our company.
-In order to drive cost and expense out of our businesses, we are rationalizing our infrastructure through real estate and support cost reductions including consolidating a portion of our product development functions to locations outside of the United States; simplifying our front- and back-office processes by, for example, standardizing global IT applications and finance and administration processes; reducing our product costs through design and procurement initiatives; and working to lower our cost of services through completion of a global model for such services.
-In addition to reducing costs and expenses, our plan includes initiatives to grow revenue such as improving sales training, addressing sales territory requirements and focusing on our strong value propositions.
-If we are not successful in managing the required changes and minimizing any resulting loss productivity, our business and operating results could be impacted.
+Restructuring and Re-engineering As we discussed above, we are implementing a re-engineering plan to drive operational efficiency throughout our company.
+In order to drive cost and expense out of our businesses, we are rationalizing our infrastructure through real estate and support cost reductions including consolidating a portion of our product development functions to locations outside of the United States; simplifying our front- and back-office processes by, for example, standardizing global IT applications and finance and administration processes; transitioning our transaction support functions to Accenture; reducing our product costs through design and procurement initiatives; and working to lower our cost of services through completion of a global model for such services.
+In addition to reducing costs and expenses, our plan includes initiatives to grow revenue such as improving sales training, addressing sales territory requirements, maintaining and monitoring customer satisfaction with our solutions, and focusing on our strong value propositions.
+The number of initiatives we currently have underway are many.
+If we are not successful in managing these initiatives and minimizing any resulting loss in productivity, our business and operating results could be impacted.